vladdez/rainfall/level3/walkthrough.md

 QA
 - why the leakage of global varibale happens?
 - Printf has no specificators.
 If we pass %smth in the stdin, prinf will consider it as specificator.
-Printf will try to print arguments, when they end - prinf will use global variables
+Printf will search for arguments in stack printing in the following order: address of format string, values of arguments (buffer), addresses of arguments

 - what is 0x200?
 - format parameter